ajclark/prometheus-blackbox-percentiles/README.md

 # prometheus-blackbox-percentiles
-This python code will calculate the P50, P90, and P99 values from any Prometheus Blackbox exporter job log file.
+This python code will calculate the P50, P90, and P99 values from any Prometheus Blackbox exporter job log file (syslog).
 I wrote this because the Prometheus blackbox exporter does not support histogram buckets, making it difficult to calculate percentiles.

 ## Dependencies
 `pip3 install tabulate`